eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

 Defaulted parameters must be declared after all required parameters in the parameter list of a method.

-Ceylon also supports sequenced parameters (varargs), declared using the syntax `T...`.
-We'll come back to them after we discuss sequences and `for` loops.
+Ceylon also supports sequenced parameters (varargs), declared using an ellipsis (i.e. `String...`).
+But we'll come back to them after we discuss sequences and `for` loops.

 ## There's more...